310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Tetora awkward %}
 Ahaha… To be honest, I still freeze up a li’l when I’m talking to you, Hasumi-senpai.
 I always get reminded of the time I was rejected from Akatsuki…

-But well, the only reason I’m the one explaining things right now is ‘cuz Morisawa-senpai is helping Taishou get back to the ryokan, since he wasn’t feeling well.
+But well, the only reason I’m the one explaining things right now is ‘cuz Morisawa-senpai is helping Taishou get back to the inn, since he wasn’t feeling well.
 {% endbubble %}

 {% bubble Keito %}